-Encyclopedia of Life Appropedia - Appropriate Technology projects and more Plants for a Future database - awesome search and extensive links Practical Plants - built on top of Plants for a Future database but rarely updated Permies: a big crowd of permaculture goofballs Permaculture Global - permaculture projects from around the world Milkwood Permaculture The Food Forest StreetBank Ripe near me Resilience - Articles about sustainability The Australia Institute Beyond Zero Emissions Degrowth Wiki about renewable energy - very extensive though still in beta Climate Debate Daily Hemp for Victory - the original video Office of Industrial Hemp and Medicinal Cannabis (SA) Industrial Hemp Association of South Australia A diverse look at food security and sovereignty Lots of interesting links to go with 'The Carbon Farming Solution' by Eric Toensmeier Vineyard Agroecology - lots of links and research papers A great general resource for agroecology UN: Only Small Farmers and Agroecology Can Feed the World Australian Institute of Agroecology ResearchGate - open access to scientific literature Grow your own nutrition - Brix An extensive medicinal and culinary herb reference Another handy medicinal and culinary herb reference A carbon-based photovoltaic (PV) cell Nori.com - a future Carbon removal platform on the Ethereum Blockchain using POS ZapGo - a startup on the forefront of C-ion technology for energy storage solutions Suaoki G500 - a well-designed solar generator - woud be even better with Carbon ion tech!
+Encyclopedia of Life Appropedia - Appropriate Technology projects and more Plants for a Future database - awesome search and extensive links Practical Plants - built on top of Plants for a Future database but rarely updated Permies: a place for permaculture networking and advice Permaculture Global - permaculture projects from around the world Milkwood Permaculture The Food Forest The global site for Earthship Biotecture StreetBank Ripe near me Resilience - Articles about sustainability The Australia Institute Beyond Zero Emissions Degrowth Wiki about renewable energy - very extensive though still in beta Climate Debate Daily Hemp for Victory - the original video Office of Industrial Hemp and Medicinal Cannabis (SA) Industrial Hemp Association of South Australia A diverse look at food security and sovereignty Lots of interesting links to go with 'The Carbon Farming Solution' by Eric Toensmeier Vineyard Agroecology - lots of links and research papers A great general resource for agroecology UN: Only Small Farmers and Agroecology Can Feed the World Australian Institute of Agroecology ResearchGate - open access to scientific literature Grow your own nutrition - Brix An extensive medicinal and culinary herb reference Another handy medicinal and culinary herb reference A carbon-based photovoltaic (PV) cell Nori.com - a future Carbon removal platform on the Ethereum Blockchain using POS ZapGo - a startup on the forefront of C-ion technology for energy storage solutions Suaoki G500 - a well-designed solar generator - woud be even better with Carbon ion tech!
 Allpowers 21W solar generator with battery - great value! (just add graphene) The future of broadband internet The Level Market | Relief & Humanitarian Supplies - heaps of awesome tech and room for improvement Probably the world's most efficient solar PV cell Finally - a commercially available graphene composite power bank The latest climate news from around the world and more...
 A great example of an urban food forest in Melbourne with various DIY activities/technologies A wake-up call to limit global temperature increase to 1.5 degrees Celsius above pre-Industrial levels An NFP dedicated to driving science into public discussion and policy on environmental health issues, including climate change.
 1000 of the best renewable energy solutions on the planet Top 100 solutions to reverse global warming (biochar should probably be ranked higher on the list:() Home of the unpowered Measured Irrigation controller A good option for decentralised energy security Why not add a few layers for additional wavelength capture to increase the efficiency - Christmas!
 Why not build an Aussie car with multi-layered OPVs The think tank for food The Cosmo Communicator - love it!
 The BEST battery for Labor's battery plan Yet Another Benefit of Renewable Energy: It Uses Practically No Water Compared to Fossil Fuels

 'Catch and store energy', 'Obtain a yield' and 'Produce no waste'.
 Forestry waste sun dried over Spring, processed and ready to burn!!
 Previous feedstock dried in a drying shed.
 The small stuff gets hand-processed, the medium stuff processed with a battery-powered circular saw (hopefully next-gen will have a graphene or graphene-like substance battery storage) and the large stuff processed with a medium-sized chainsaw (preferably Stihl - love that fossil fuel!
 Wood used in an indoor combustion heater for space heating over the cooler months).